sampsyo/cs6120/content/blog/2025-12-16-allo-xls-backend/_index.md

 2. Extending Pattern Coverage: the current systolic array pattern matcher could be extended to recognize other regular structures, or generalized to handle more complex systolic layouts and massage them into `proc`s.

 3. Choosing between `fn`s and `proc`s : Currently, our `fn` passes and our `proc` passes our disjoint.
 It would be nice if a user could specify what they want to lower into pure dataflow `fn`s vs. what they want to be a proc.
 Perhaps we could allow a pre-codegen flag in the MLIR that a user can specify to make this decision.
 Or we can use loop trip count analysis to decide between unrolling and proc-based iteration.
+Or we could try to turn everything into `fn`s and only use `proc`s when that's not possible: (for example, loops with dynamic trip counts).

 5. Automated Design Space Exploration: The meta-systolic system demonstrates automated variant generation, but we could extend this to use synthesis results to guide further generation (iterative optimization)